rubenwiersma/hyperbolicgnn/README.md

 | Euclidean    | 83.5±1.60 |
 | Poincare     | 81.6±2.77 |
 | Lorentz      | 86.5±1.92 |

-### Conclusion

-If we compare the results from Table 2 and Table 3, we could draw the same conclusion as the paper: hyperbolic geometries result in better accuracy on the synthetic dataset.
-However, we believe the results in Table 1 and Table 4 provide a fairer comparison, as we use the exact same architecture and optimizer for each setting.
-In that case, we do not see a significant difference between Euclidean and hyperbolic embeddings for this dataset.

 ## Credits
 Network architecture, manifold mappings, and dataset generation based on [Hyperbolic GNN implementation by the authors](https://github.com/facebookresearch/hgnn).